zck119/dump/python.md

 `numpy.where(condition, x, y)`: return a matrix with values from `x` if condition is true, otherwise `y`

 **note**: `numpy.concatenate()` makes a copy

+#### `logging`

+`logging` is a builtin python library used for logging events in python process.

+How `logging` works:

+-  each log event has a level of importance.
+  - predefined ones are `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.

+- loggers: a hierarchy of loggers are used.
+  - Each event propagate iteratively to its parent logger (set `logger.propagate=False` to disable it).
+  - The hierarchy is determined by the name of loggers (dot notation for child of a parent logger)
+  - A logger has its own level. events below the logger's level won't be sent to its handlers.
+  - It's recommended that each library sets its own logger (using `logging.getLogger('name')`), so we can track where each logging event is generated.
+- Each logger can have multiple handlers.
+Each handler can generate a record for each event passed to that logger.
+  - Each handler can have its own level, formatter and destination (e.g. stdout, file)
+  - A handler has its own level. events below the handler's level won't be handled (i.e. generate corresponding record) even if it's sent from its logger.

 ## Library - `Pandas`